cdl-geneseo/geneseo-dictionary/B/Bunk.md

 # Bunk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bunk

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 AJ Bad; Stupid; &quot;The professor's going to give a test right before break, that's so bunk!&quot; in HDAS and NDAS.
 S01 Source: Dictionary of Geneseo English, Spring 2001